yunionio/cloudpods/README.md

 * Those who need a compact and fully automatic baremetal lift-cycle management solution
 * Those who want to turn a VMware vSphere virtualization cluster into a private cloud
 * Those who need a cohesive view of both public and private cloud in a hybrid cloud setup
-* Those who need a centric portal to access multiple acccounts from multiple public clouds
+* Those who need a centric portal to access multiple accounts from multiple public clouds
 * Those who is currently using a single cloud account, but will not lose the possibility to adopt multicloud strategy
 * Those who need to deploy and manage LLM inference services and AI container applications with GPU support